Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 Once someone is registered in the database, will they be searchable to include automatically, or are you relying on them entering orcid to be able to link all of the records associated with that person?

-### Search behaviour - More meaningful link when no results are found

-When I did not find the search key and pressed start over - it put me to the complete listing instead of the search page.

 ### Recordview - Results listing should show associated measurements

 Currently the gp.derived_parameters are iterated over to display results listing.
 It would be preferable to combine this with information found in msp.data_analysis.measurements, as msp.data_analysis have a derived_parameter that can be used establish the connection.